reveng007/NET-Tools-For-CI-CD-pipelining/README.md

 > => This solution has 2 projects.
 CodeCepticon only supports single-project solution file. \
 > => Created different folder as well as different .sln file.
 (URL of modified: .zip). \
-> ### => UnitTests Compilation Causing Errors, I tried to run SharpSCCM Individually with `MSbuild` as well as `ConfuSerEx`, I found it to be working against Defender as well as getting executed (Although more testing needs to be done in SCCM enabled env)
+> ### => UnitTests Compilation Causing Errors, I tried to compile SharpSCCM Individually with `MSbuild` as well as `ConfuSerEx`, I found it to be working against Defender as well as getting executed without crashing (Although more testing needs to be done in SCCM enabled env)
 >
 <details><summary>See Details</summary>